DasEd955/NodeSignal-Messenger/README.md

 ## 6. Database

-`database/` wraps SQLite behind a six-function API.
+`database/` wraps SQLite behind a six function API.
 All SQL is written as prepared statements compiled once at `ns_db_open` and reused for every subsequent call, which eliminates per-call parse overhead and removes parameterized injection surface.

 ### Schema